Newen Afrobeat

 Newen Afrobeat is an Afrobeat band that started in 2009 in Chile.
 Newen Afrobeat revisits Fela Kuti's musical heritage.
 The word Newén means 'strength' in the Mapuche language.
+Newen Afrobeat rely on the group setting and evolves through the lenses of collaborations in the creative music process.

 History

-Newen Afrobeat was founded in 2009 by the Chilean composer and singer Nicholás Urbina, who composed the music for the first, eponymous, album released in 2013.
+Newen Afrobeat was founded in 2009 by the Chilean composer, and singer Nicholás Urbina, known as Nicolás Libertad.
+He was inspired and grew up listening to American rap, R&B, Chilean Rap and funk for the groove.
+After listening to Fela's song, "Water no Get Enemy" he wanted to compose music of his own and convinced some of his friends from college to make a band.
+Together they composed the music for the first, eponymous, album released in 2013.
 The intro of the first song Santiago incorporates parts of José Mujica's speech originally delivered in front of the 2013 UN General Assembly.
+The album is considered to be the first Chilean Afrobeat ever made and the style of the album is groovy almost psychedelic.